 As your due date nears, you might be wondering how your body decides one day that it is time to give birth.
 What exactly kicks things off, and why do some women give birth on their due date while others seem to stay pregnant forever until they are induced?

-The exact physiology behind labor and how it occurs isn’t totally understood.
+The exact physiology behind the labor and how it occurs isn’t totally understood.
 But we do know a few key facts about how labor can start, and why it isn’t the same for everyone.

 During your pregnancy, your body is actively trying to prevent an early delivery.
 Certain hormones like progesterone, nitric oxide, and a few others keep your uterus from contracting and delivering too early.
 Some things can override this and activate labor prematurely.
 These include certain infections, a severe illness in the mother such as the flu, and bleeding from a placental abruption.
 Still others deliver early because their cervix is too short or weak, and for some women who are prone to preterm delivery, we have no good reason to explain why it happens.